eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Experience building servers and services at scale.
 	- Front end development experience in React or similar Javascript frameworks.
 	- Knowledge or experience with The Box, The Box II or The Box III Gavin Belson Signature Edition.
++ Familiar with web technology stack like Spring, Flask, Gin, etc.
++ full-stack Web development:
+	- Expertise in at least one server side web application language.
+Java or Python experience is a plus
+	- Expertise in modern JavaScript/HTML/CSS.
+Experience with React is a huge plus
 + skill set:
 	- BLAH.
 + skill set: